Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

   - Hovering over the version number will cause the Sequence image, the Main Dialogue, and the Side tabs to disappear, allowing a clear view of the wonderful artwork that various artists have created for LOTR LCG and that I have included as backround images.

 ## Version History
+#### v2.1.0

+Corrected versioning error (v2.0.2 should have been v.2.1.0).
+Bug Fix: About HTML did not display because of GitHub requirement for matching case for file names.

 #### v2.0.2

 About side tab now shows contents of README file.